telefonicaid/fiware-skuld/README.rst

 but skuld also purges Swift, Cinder and Blueprint resources.

-To install, it is only necessary to configure the same virtualenv than for running skuld, setting PYTHONPATH with the path of the project and invoking the script *tests/install_testbed/launch_vm.py*.
+To install, it is only necessary to configure the same virtualenv than for running skuld, set PYTHONPATH with the path of the project, and invoke the script *./tests/install_testbed/launch_vm.py*.

 The script uses a floating IP and creates both a keypair (it saves the SSH private key as ~/.ssh/testbedskuld_key) and a security group.
 The security group opens